Seaman's Notes

 General Information

-As much as I hate to admit it- some of the best guides out there to study are government publications.
-Transport Canada put out TP10038-e in 2003, the small fishing vessel safety manual which I could consider as the baseline for the bare minimum seamanship considerations to be had onboard a vessel of any size.
-You could view this publication as a sort of primer for the watchkeeping mate curriculum; as all of the topics covered in this publication are studied in greater depth by watchkeepers. (also available offsite here)
+Transport Canada put out TP10038-e in 2003, the small fishing vessel safety manual which is a pretty general guide to boating and the marine environment.
+You could view this publication as a sort of primer for the deck curriculum; as all of the topics covered in this publication are covered in greater depth as a mariner progresses in their marine career. (also available offsite here)

 Chartwork